Tisa, Hooghly: Location

 Kharsarai, Tisa, Kapashanria, Jaykrishnapur, Purba Tajpur, Begampur, Baksa, Panchghara, Chikrand, Janai, Pairagachha, Naiti, Barijhati, Garalgachha and Krishnapur, all the census towns form a series from the northern part of Chanditala II CD Block to its southern part.
 The only municipality in the area, Dankuni, located outside the CD Block, occupies the south-east corner of the entire cluster.

 Urbanisation

 Srirampore subdivision is the most urbanized of the subdivisions in Hooghly district.
 73.13% of the population in the subdivision is urban and 26.88% is rural.
 The subdivision has 6 municipalities and 34 census towns.
 The municipalities are: Uttarpara Kotrung Municipality, Konnagar Municipality, Serampore Municipality, Baidyabati Municipality, Rishra Municipality and Dankuni Municipality.
 Amongst the CD Blocks in the subdivision, Uttarapara Serampore (census towns shown in a separate map) had 76% urban population, Chanditala I 42%, Chanditala II 69% and Jangipara 7% (census towns shown in the map above).
-All places marked in the map are linked in the larger full screen map.
+All places marked on the map are linked in the larger full screen map.